 Companies should consider this and have more options for introverts to spend time alone vs. participating in group activities and meetings when they feel they have something to share.

-I got this book for Christmas 2014, and while I haven’t fully finished it (my girlfriend reads it right now), I can agree with the common voice, as reported by the press: it makes introverts feel heard.
+I got Quiet for Christmas 2014, and while I haven’t fully finished it (my girlfriend reads it right now), I can agree with the common voice, as reported by the press: it makes introverts feel heard.

 Luckily, I’m not in a situation where I have to battle extrovert systems all the time, but it becomes clearer and clearer to me that whoever shouts the loudest is not necessarily the smartest.